-We will annually assess climate alignment in line with the Technical Guidance for all relevant chartering activities falling under the scope of the Sea Cargo Charter
+We will annually assess climate alignment in line with the Technical Guidance for all chartering activities

 Signatories will, on an annual basis, calculate the emissions intensity of their chartering activities, and will assess their climate alignment (emissions intensity relative to established decarbonisation trajectories).
 This requirement takes effect for each signatory in the following calendar year after the calendar year in which it became a signatory.